ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/013300 Submittal Procedures.md

 tags: ['General', 'Requirements', 'Submittal', 'Procedures']
 ---

-   1. CONTRACTOR SUBMITTALS
-0
 ## General

 1. General:
    1. Wherever submittals are required hereunder, all such submittals by the Contractor shall be submitted to the Engineer.
 A Submittal is defined as any drawing, calculation, specification, product data, samples, manuals, requests for substitutes, spare parts, photographs, survey data, record drawings, bonds, or similar items required to be submitted to the City Engineer under the terms of the contract.
    1. Before issuance of Notice to Proceed, the Contractor shall submit the following submittal items to the Engineer for review:
       1. A Preliminary Construction Schedule indicating the starting and completion dates of the various stages of the Work.
 Section 01310 Progress Schedules.
 2. A preliminary schedule of Shop Drawings, Samples, and proposed substitutes or "Or Equal" submittals.